trickstok/app/README.md

 This script will create config file for each instance and load_balancer rules.

+It will also create instances/start.sh that will start every instance and the loadbalancer at the same time.
+You can move this start.sh in scripts/start.sh and execute `make install` to make every instance and load balancer start at boot

 options:
 ```
 --number_of_instances=5 # REQUIRED, number of configurations instances wanted